invrs/paradiso/README.md

 Renders don't just occur when you visit a new URL.
 They can happen repeatedly as dynamic actions take place.

-#### View classes are stateless
+#### View components

+Name your view components with the word `View` at the end of it (`HomeView`).

-View classes should only exist for the lifetime of an individual render.
-Paradiso knows to make `HomeView` a stateless component because of the word `View` at the end of it.
+View classes are stateless.
+View classes only exist for the lifetime of a single render.

-It is common practice to reference a parent component's variables (`@title`).
-Just add the variable name as a [destructuring assignment](http://coffeescript.org/#destructuring) on the constructor.

-#### Non-view classes are stateful

-If you name a class without `View` at the end, it will be automatically be stateful when creating and referencing it using the helper function.
+The helper function knows not to preserve state on View components.
+It also knows to automatically call the `view` function and return its result on View classes.

 #### Similar components